12th (Howitzer) Brigade, Royal Field Artillery: Hooge

 An emplaced 4.5-inch howitzer on the Western Front.

 The brigade's new positions were within the Ypres Salient, where 6th Division had been transferred to VI Corps.
-On 28 July XII Bde HQ moved into Reigersburg Chateau north-wets of Ypres and made arrangements to cover the front of 14th (Light) Division which was fighting at Hooge.
+On 28 July XII Bde HQ moved into Reigersburg Chateau north-west of Ypres and made arrangements to cover the front of 14th (Light) Division which was fighting at Hooge.
 43rd (H) Battery was positioned near the chateau, two guns of 87th (H) Bty at Poitijze and the rest of the battery east of the canal in the northern outskirts of Ypres.
 From 1 August these batteries carried out daily pre-dawn bombardments of the enemy trenches round Hooge.
 Although 43rd (H) Bty was firing at a range of 6000 yd, it was able accurately to place shells on German trenches only 100 yd from the British positions.
 The Salient was a particularly dangerous sector, and 87th (H) Bty lost 10 per cent of its strength as casualties during preparations for this battle, mainly among signallers repairing telephone wires to the observation post (OPs).
 On 2–4 August, 6th Division quietly and unnoticed relieved 14th (L) Division in the line and prepared to make a set-piece attack to recover the lost ground, while neighbouring divisions carried out diversions.
 Brigadier-Gen Humphreys drew up a careful artillery plan for the attack.
 On 9 August the brigade carried out a bombardment from 02.45 to 03.15 (indistinguishable from the usual morning 'hate' of preceding days) and the infantry launched their attack at daybreak, having deployed in No man's land close up to the falling shells.
 16th and 18th Brigades made a concentric attack and went through the outer defences almost immediately, joining up at Hooge Crater where there was hand-to-hand fighting.
 Having fired Lyddite high explosive shells in the preliminary bombardment, 87th (H) Bty switched to Shrapnel shell and was able to break up enemy counter-attacks, its fire directed by the battery commander from an OP high up in the tower of the ruined Ypres Cathedral.